 Better Schools, Better Learning

-We believe that education is the most powerful driver of development and is one of the strongest instruments for reducing poverty and improving health, gender equality, peace, and stability.
+We believe that education is the most powerful driver of development and is one of the strongest instruments for reducing poverty and improving health, gender equality, peace, and economic stability.

 AROH supports a three-pronged action to ensure quality education for all:

-AROH has pioneered programmes like Padho aur Badho and RISE (Remedial Innovation in School Education) to improve the learning outcomes of children and capacity building of teachers covering more than 50000 children in the past years.
+AROH has pioneered programmes like Padho aur Badho and RISE (Remedial Innovation in School Education) to improve the primary education learning outcomes of children and capacity building of teachers covering more than 50000 children in the past years.

 School infrastructure support has been provided to more than 200 schools in various states.
 Based on the need assessment study, the works done in schools include repair and renovation, BALA Paintings, Teaching Learning Materials, Smart Classrooms, Installation of swings and slides, Sports material, setting up libraries, Water and sanitation facilities, etc.